Generic Name: onabotulinumtoxinA (Botox) (ON a BOT ue LYE num TOX in A)

 Botox (onabotulinumtoxinA), also called botulinum toxin type A, is made from the bacteria that causes botulism.
 Botulinum toxin blocks nerve activity in the muscles, causing a temporary reduction in muscle activity.

-Botox is used to treat cervical dystonia (severe spasms in the neck muscles), muscle stiffness in the upper limbs (elbows, wrists, fingers), muscle stiffness in the lower limbs (ankles and toes), and severe underarm sweating (hyperhidrosis).
+Botox is used to treat cervical dystonia (severe spasms in the neck muscles).
+It is also used to treat muscle spasms (stiffness) in the upper limbs (elbows, wrists, fingers) or lower limbs (ankles, toes).
+Botox is also used to treat severe underarm sweating (hyperhidrosis).

 Botox is also used to treat certain eye muscle conditions caused by nerve disorders.
 This includes uncontrolled blinking or spasm of the eyelids, and a condition in which the eyes do not point in the same direction.

 Botox is also used to treat overactive bladder and incontinence (urine leakage) caused by nerve disorders such as spinal cord injury or multiple sclerosis.
 It is also used to prevent chronic migraine headaches in adults who have migraines for more than 15 days per month, each lasting 4 hours or longer.
-Botox should not be used to treat a common tension headache.
+This medicine should not be used to treat a common tension headache.

 Botox Cosmetic is used to temporarily lessen the appearance of facial wrinkles.

-You should not receive this medication if you have an infection in the area where the medicine will be injected.
-Botox should not be used to treat overactive bladder and incontinence if you have a current bladder infection or if you are unable to urinate and you do not routinely use a catheter.
+You should not use Botox if you have an infection in the area where the medicine will be injected.
+Botox should not be used to treat overactive bladder or incontinence if you have a current bladder infection or if you are unable to urinate (unless you routinely use a catheter).

 The botulinum toxin contained in this medication can spread to other body areas beyond where it was injected.
 This has caused serious life-threatening side effects in some people receiving botulinum toxin injections, even for cosmetic purposes.